Archive for: medicinal product

 April 30th, 2008, Tomasz Rychlicki

-All readers who are going to apply for trade mark registration for medicines in the Republic of Poland should consider not only the Act on Industrial Property Law and its related Regulations but also the procedure and requirements set by the Office for Registration of Medicinal Products, Medical Devices and Biocidal Products (OFROMPMDABP — now that’s an abbreviation) if they want to avoid any headache.
+All readers who are going to apply for trade mark registration for medicines in the Republic of Poland should consider not only the Act on Industrial Property Law and its related Regulations but also the procedure and requirements set by the Office for Registration of Medicinal Products, Medical Devices and Biocidal Products.

 OFROMPMDABP is a government agency competent for matters related to evaluation of quality, efficacy and safety of medicinal products, medical devices and biocidal products.
 Trade mark owners should be aware of the existence of the announcement (this is a PDF file in Polish language) issued by the President of the Office on 12 March 2008.
 This document applies to the process of medicinal product naming and the substitution of names that were already issued.